-Due to the nature of their work and the need for around-the-clock coverage, Public Safety Officers, Dispatchers, and Public Safety Supervisors are not eligible for flexible working hours per this policy.
+Due to the nature of their work and the need for around-the-clock coverage, Public Safety Officers, Dispatchers, and Public Safety Sergeants are not eligible for flexible working hours per this policy.

 Staff within the Floyd Institute will generally not be eligible for flexible work hours per this policy, as their normal working hours vary based on department needs.

 Facilities & Operations and Mail Services personnel may be exempt from this policy if needed to work specific hours to provide service to the College community.

 Additionally, professional staff required to provide office coverage during specific times of the day or evening will typically be ineligible for a schedule modification.
 Such members of the professional staff are not specifically precluded from requesting a modification to their work hours per this policy if service to their customers can be maintained at an entirely satisfactory level.